XavierMerinoM/Machine_Learning/README.md

 # Machine Learning Projects

-This repository contains projects that implement fundamental machine learning algorithms.
+This repository contains projects that implement traditional machine learning algorithms.
 Each project is organized into its directory with relevant code and documentation.

 ## Projects